AnshMittal1811/AnshMittal1811/README.md

      - Implement stress tests to ensure system stability and performance under peak loads
    - Documentation and Knowledge Sharing
      - Document GPU algorithms, NeRF adaptations, and system architectures comprehensively for both internal use and potential external publications
-     - Represent the startup at GPU and computer vision conferences, fostering collaborations and staying updated on industry advancements
+     - Represent the startup at GPU and computer vision conferences, fostering collaborations and staying updated on industry advancements------>
------->
 1. AI/ML Research Engineer (Co-op) **(KNOW Systems Corp)**
    - Developed a personalized GenerativeQA using Prompt Engineering with GPT-J and GPT-NeoX; METEOR: 22.34 (2%↑); STS: 0.87 (3.5%↑) and integrated Unit Tests for the GitHub Repo (FastAPI for APIs)
    - Compared different model-based approaches using metrics (BLEU, ROUGE, METEOR, STS) for loss functions (CE, Triplet)